We are a community of intention. Get to know the Collective.

 Chicago, IL

-Chandra (she/her) is an urban planner and artist based in Chicago.
-Her design approach includes working with community stakeholders in a participatory process to support capacity building, achieve place-based solutions, and reimagine systems.
+Chandra is an urban planner, advocate and artist.
+A background in community development and environmental justice informs her design approach of working with stakeholders in a participatory process to support capacity building, achieve place-based solutions & reimagine systems.

 Charlie Redd